-The Corporations Amendment (Compensation Arrangements) Regulation 2013 commenced after the end of the financial year.
+The Corporations Amendment (Compensation Arrangements) Regulation 2013 commenced in 2013.
 That Regulation was introduced to provide certain clarifications with respect to the operation of the compensation arrangements prescribed in Part 7.5 of the Corporations Act 2001 (which includes the NGF).